Best Self Discovery Books

 We spend so much time listening to our ‘monkey mind’ - we are in thrall to these constant thoughts that pop up in our head, that we have no control over.
 We have a vision of how we want the world to be, and when it doesn’t conform to our expectations, we experience suffering.

 This is an easy book to understand, but the message might take a little bit longer because you put into practice what’s been said.
 It’s about observing this monkey mind, being aware of these thoughts arising and falling away.
 After some time, and daily practice, you’'ll find yourself being able to break free from those thought patterns.
-It’s one of those life-changing books about finding yourself when you feel lost because it will help you see a way through, when maybe you hadn't been able to see one before.
+It’s one of those life-changing books that will help you develop self awareness because when you feel lost it will help you see a path through, when maybe you hadn't been able to see one before.

 Lost Connections - Johann Hari